vladimiraerov/vimrc/sources_non_forked/YouCompleteMe/README.md

 ### Ubuntu Linux x64

-Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Make sure you have Vim 7.3.598 with python2 or python3 support.
-Ubuntu 14.04 and later have a Vim that's recent enough.
+Make sure you have Vim 7.4.143 with Python 2 or Python 3 support.
+Ubuntu 14.10 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].